thash06/chaos-engineering-reference-application/README.md

 One important caveat about the `cancelRunningFuture()` is that the value `true` only works when TimeLimiter is used to decorate a method which returns a Future.
-For a better understanding of how this property works differently in `Future` and `CompletableFuture` refer to the unit test `com.fidelity.fbt.chaos.refapp.utilTimeLimiterTest`.
+For a better understanding of how this property works differently in `Future` and `CompletableFuture` refer to the unit test `com.company.subdomain.resilience.refapp.util.TimeLimiterTest`.
 Run this test by switching the `cancelRunningFuture()` to `false` and see how the output changes.
 To gain a better understanding of why `CompletableFuture` cannot be interrupted refer to this fantastic tutorial. https://www.nurkiewicz.com/2015/03/completablefuture-cant-be-interrupted.html?m=1